CarlKCarlK/range-set-blaze/examples/simd/rust_simd_cheatsheet.md

 ## All about lanes

 - [`Simd::LANES`](https://doc.rust-lang.org/nightly/core/simd/struct.Simd.html#associatedconstant.LANES) - a constant indicating the number of elements (lanes) in a `Simd` struct.
-- [`SupportedLaneCount`](https://doc.rust-lang.org/nightly/core/simd/trait.SupportedLaneCount.html) - tells the allowed values of LANES.
-Use by generics.
+- Lane counts are now compiler-enforced with a maximum of 64 lanes.
+Previously constrained by `SupportedLaneCount` trait (removed in nightly as of Jan 2026).
 - [`simd.lanes`](https://doc.rust-lang.org/core/simd/struct.Simd.html#method.lanes) - const method that tells a Simd struct's number of lanes.

 ## Low-Level Alignment, Offsets etc